SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/index.md

 menu_order: 700
 ---

-Swedbank pay have designed the Swedbank Pay Payment Application solution using the nexo Retailer protocol for its API interface to integrated parties.
+Swedbank Pay have designed the Swedbank Pay Payment Application solution using the nexo Retailer protocol for its API interface to integrated parties.
 The Swedbank Pay Payment Application implementation of nexo Retailer allows the integrated application to initiate the relevant functions within Swedbank Pay